-Parameter Explanation

--wN get the parameters of the waveform number $\ensuremath{\mathbb{N}}$

--W get the parameters of all waveforms

--eN delete the waveform number $\ensuremath{\mathbb{N}}$

--E delete all waveforms

--sN FileName save the data of the waveform number N into a text file with the name FileName , the data are in floating point format ranging from $-1$ to $+1$

--SN FileName save the data of the waveform number $\tt N$ into a text file with the name FileName , the data are in 16-bit hexadecimal format

--cN FileName P Name create the waveform number N from a text file with the name FileName , the parameter "Periods" will be P, the waveform name Name; the data are in floating point format ranging from $-1$ to $+1$

--CN FileName P Name create the waveform number N from a text file with the name FileName, the parameter "Periods" will be P, the wave- form name is Name; the data are in 16-bit hexadecimal format

--mN P Name -MN P Name modify the waveform number N, the pa- rameter "Periods" will be set to P, the waveform name will be set to Name

--d, -D get the device firmware date

--v, -V get the device firmware version

--p, -P get the product identification text

--n, -N get the product number

--u, -U get the device uptime

--b, -B get the device buffer status
+Parameter Explanation -wN get the parameters of the waveform number $\ensuremath{\mathbb{N}}$ -W get the parameters of all waveforms -eN delete the waveform number $\ensuremath{\mathbb{N}}$ -E delete all waveforms -sN FileName save the data of the waveform number N into a text file with the name $FileName$ , the data are in floating point format ranging from $-1$ to $+1$ -SN FileName save the data of the waveform number N into a text file with the name FileName, the data are in 16-bit hexadecimal format -fN FileName verify the data of the waveform number $\mathbb{N}$ with a text file with the name FileName, the data are in floating point format ranging from $-1$ to $+1$ -FN FileName verify the data of the waveform number N with a text file with the name FileName, the data are in 16-bit hexadecimal format -rN FileName replace the data of the waveform number $\mathbb{N}$ with a text file with the name File- Name, the data are in floating point for- mat ranging from -1 to +1 -RN FileName replace the data of the waveform number N with a text file with the name File-Name, the data are in 16-bit hexadecimal format -cN FileName P Name create the waveform number N from a text file with the name FileName, the parameter "Periods" will be P, the wave- form name Name; the data are in floating point format ranging from -1 to +1

 Tab.
-3. Command line parameters of the program WaveLo oader. --- --------
+4. Command line parameters of the program WaveLoader. -- -------------